Go Back

 Quality

-- User-centered: Standards that prioritize user needs and experience
+User-centered standards prioritize user needs and experience.

-- Accessible: Inclusive design that works for all users
+Accessible design works for all users inclusively.

 Implementation Framework